izhaoxudong/LoveGX/README.md

 # LoveGX

-# Creating a new branch is quick devs.
+# Creating a new branch is quick devs & simples

 # Add one message on README.md.